Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-1-setting-up-the-network.md

 **On the Server Device**

 Connect your server device to the server router.
-Note that you need a display device connected for this step.
+Note that you need a display device connected to the server system for this step.
 If you are using an old laptop, this should not be an issue.
 If you are using a desktop PC, have it connected to a monitor *temporarily*.
 Assuming you have no GUI on the server, you will have to refer to your server OSs' guides or stackoverflow channels to figure out how to connect it to a network via the CLI.

 On Ubuntu Server, you can use the `nmcli` tool from the `network-manager` package to control network connections from the TTY terminal.